statMINDlab/BBM-demo/README.md

 source("src/00_main.R")
 ```

 Without HCP access, you can still obtain the estimated priors and reproduce most article results.
 Estimated templates are publicly available in `data_OSF`.
-To run the pipeline,`data_OSF` is expected in the root directory.
-All raw outputs will be written within the `outputs` subfolder.
+To run the pipeline, the relevant `data_OSF` material will be downloaded to the `data` folder.
+All raw outputs will be written within the `data` folder.

 # General BayesBrainMap Package Usage